yext/search-core/docs/answers-core.context.md

 ## Remarks

-Context may be any object
+Context may be any object.